 New Accounting Pronouncement.
-In January 2010, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2010-6, "Improving Disclosures about Fair Value Measurements," which requires disclosures regarding significant transfers in and out of Level 1 and Level 2 fair value measurements.
+In January 2010, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2010-06, "Improving Disclosures about Fair Value Measurements," which requires disclosures regarding significant transfers in and out of Level 1 and Level 2 fair value measurements.
 Additionally, this ASU requires disclosure for each class of assets and liabilities and disclosures about the valuation techniques and inputs used to measure fair value for both recurring and non-recurring fair value measurements.
-These disclosures are required for fair value measurements that fall in either Level 2 or Level 3.
+These disclosures are required for fair value measurements that fall in either the Level 2 or Level 3 categories.
 Further, the ASU requires separate presentation of Level 3 activity for the fair value measurements.
-The Plan adopted this new guidance effective December 31, 2010, except for the separate presentation in the Level 3 activity roll-forward, which is not effective until fiscal years beginning after December 31, 2010.
+The Plan adopted this new guidance effective December 31, 2010, except for the separate presentation in the Level 3 activity roll-forward, which was adopted effective December 31, 2011.